livecycle/preevy/site/docs/integrations/docker-extension.md

 - Instant sharing of running applications/services:
   - Share HTTPS links so teammates can quickly access and review your web UI and backend services at runtime.
   - Instant, secure tunneling to frontend and backend services with [public or private access](https://preevy.dev/recipes/private-services).
 Access to private services can be restricted to your teammates' Google or GitHub accounts.
-- Tools to debug your environment - log inspection, shell, and container inpsection
+- Tools to debug your environment - log inspection, shell, and container inspection.
-- Provision remote ephemeral environments using the Preevy CLI
+- Provision remote ephemeral environments using the Preevy CLI.

 ## Getting Started